 }

-This code will display a progress indicator in the user interface, and the run Download methods in a background thread.
-Once the download and parsing has finished executing the continuation task will be executed on the UI thread and dismiss the component.
+This code will display a progress indicator in the user interface and the run Download methods in a background thread.
+Once the download and parsing has finished executing, the continuation task will be executed on the UI thread and will then dismiss the component.

 If we ran the application now, the Sessions tab would still be empty because it is already being displayed and it has no way to know that new data has been downloaded.
 To fix this, update the SessionsViewController ViewDidLoad method and add a Refresh method, as shown here: